 Advantages of dog cloning

-Cloning your dog can ease grief: Losing a dog hurts because you lose not just a dog, you lose your best friend.
-Having a dog adds structure to your routine, keeps you active and can even help you overcome certain difficulties in your life.
+Cloning your dog can ease grief: Losing a dog hurts because you lose not just a dog; you lose your best friend.
+Having a dog adds structure to your routine, keeps you active, and can even help you overcome specific difficulties in your life.
 Having a dog gives you a purpose.

-Cloning available when you`re ready: You can use cloning any time you want — provided of course you can pay the fees.
-If you think you might want to clone your dog in the future, you can freeze your dog’s genetic material so it’s available to use when you’re ready.
+Cloning available when you’re ready: You can use cloning any time you want, provided you can pay the fees.
+If you think you might want to clone your dog in the future, you can freeze your dog’s genetic material, so it’s available to use when you’re ready.

 Disadvantages of dog cloning

-Very expensive process: According to Viagen Pets, it isn`t so cheap to produce a genetic twin to your dog.
+Costly process: According to Viagen Pets, it isn’t so cheap to produce a genetic twin for your dog.
 How much does it cost to clone your dog?
-The minimum cost to clone a dog is $ 50, 000.
+The minimum cost to clone a dog is $ 50 000.

 Differences between the original and the clone: No matter what researchers say, you should know personality cannot be duplicated.
 Much of personality is shaped during the first months of a puppy’s life.
-A clone is a twin and in reality, twins can have personalities that are as different as night and day.
+A clone is a twin; in reality, twins can have personalities as different as night and day.

-High mortality rate: Unfortunately, so far the mortality rate of cloned dogs is much higher than dogs born naturally.
-Clones are born as newborns and while no one really knows what causes aging in mammals, most scientists think it has to do with a part of the chromosome called a telomere that functions like the cell’s clock.
-Telomeres tend to be long when animals are born and shorten as the animal ages.
+High mortality rate: Unfortunately, the mortality rate of cloned dogs is much higher than those born naturally.
+Clones are born as newborns, and while no one knows what causes aging in mammals, most scientists think it has to do with a part of the chromosome called a telomere that functions like the cell’s clock.
+Telomeres tend to be extended when animals are born and shorten as the animal ages.
 Clones tend to have shorter telomeres than animals born naturally.

-Dog cloning offers every dog owner a genetic copy of his or her beloved four-legged friend.
-But before you make such a big decision, think carefully to determine whether you really need to clone your dog.
+Dog cloning offers every dog owner a genetic copy of their beloved four-legged friend.
+But before making such a big decision, think carefully to determine whether you need to clone your dog.

 Linda Mathews is an editor of catspurfection.com.
 Animals have always been her passion.
 She enjoys animal science, animal husbandry, training, and market animal research.